 On top of that, software developers are expensive and ask for an inflated paycheck, together with benefits and incentives.
 Besides that, hiring managers and recruiters often lack the basic technical education to evaluate a candidate’s knowledge and expertise.
 Finally, the hiring process is quite long and costly.

-To overcome these issues, let’s find out the best options to hire a JavaScript programmer with its pros and cons.
+To overcome these issues, let’s find out the best options to find a JavaScript programmer with its pros and cons.

 JavaScript Community